 Estimate what you and your partner and your families can reasonably contribute to the cost of your day.
 Maybe you already know what your parents can contribute, or perhaps you know they won't be paying for anything.
 In any case, it helps to have a ballpark figure in your head as you being your initial research.
 So set up a time to talk to your parents and once you know their number, sit down with your partner to discuss how much you can comfortably put towards the big day.

 Do some research.
-Starting with the basic elements you just came up with, figure out what it would cost to have that wedding you want to have.
+Starting with the basic elements you and your partner decided were important, figure out what it would cost to have that wedding.
 Is it reasonable?
 If not, go back to the drawing board and see what you can adjust to make it work.
 Would you be willing to get married on a Sunday in order to book your dream photographer?
 Can you try a different location if it meant you could afford to feed 250 people?

 The research phase is one of the most time-consuming aspects of creating your budget because it plays a crucial role in determining where you'll be able to spend your money.
 As you start digging a little deeper and asking very specific questions about your ideal venue (particularly with regard to catering, decor, lighting, and rentals), you'll uncover any additional costs you might need to think about.
 Give yourself time to work through it all; it can take a few weeks to gather the information from all your potential venues and vendors and then re-think what kind of wedding you want to have.
 We recommend figuring out what your wedding would look like at three different price points, or figuring out three ways your wedding could look at the same price point.
 It's important to stay flexible until you sign on the dotted line.